 Due to the ongoing COVID-19 pandemic, most engagement was conducted virtually.
-Individual station plans were available to view online, and an online comment survey form and project email address were available for the public to submit comments.
+Individual station plans were available to view online, and a comment survey form and project email address was also made available for the public to submit comments.

-Plan release was communicated via print and digital communications including postcards, flyers at bus stops and on buses, limited in-person conversations, partnerships and meetings with community organizations and neighborhood groups, shared promotion by partner agencies, emails to subscribers and Rider Alerts, and targeted social media posts.
+The draft plan release was communicated via print and digital communications including postcards, flyers at bus stops and on buses, limited in-person conversations, partnerships and meetings with community organizations and neighborhood groups, shared promotion by partner agencies, Rider Alerts and emails to Metro Transit subscribers, and targeted social media posts.

-The survey included two primary questions, intended to solicit feedback on individual station locations and the overall corridor plan.
+The survey included two primary questions, intended to solicit feedback on individual station locations and the Draft Corridor Plan overall.
 These questions are listed below: